nhsx/nhs_time_of_travel/index.md

 OSMnx is a Python package that lets you download geospatial data from [OpenStreetMap](https://www.openstreetmap.org/) and model, project, visualise and analyse real-world street networks and any other geospatial geometries, including walkable, drivable, or bikeable urban networks.
 A network is a collection of connected objects.
 The objects in a network are called nodes (or vertices) and are visualised as points.
 The connections between nodes are called edges and are drawn as lines.
 OSMnx networks are topologically corrected, directed, and preserve one-way directionality.

 Walkable urban networks represent all the streets and paths that pedestrians can use (ignoring one-way directionality).
 We created a graph of the walkable urban network 5000 meters from a point arbitrarily defined as the centre of Cambridge (Figure on the left).

+OSMnx can determine the node within a network that is closest to a given set of coordinates.
+Using this functionality, we added the location of all the GP practices in central Cambridge to the OSMnx Cambridge walkable urban network.
+While useful, this can be inaccurate.
+To read more about the possible issues that can arise from, and the solutions to, the inaccuracy of mapping coordinates to an OSMnx network node see [here] (https://nathanrooy.github.io/posts/2021-03-12/osmnx-openstreetmap-taxicab-routing/).

 <p align="left">
   <img src="images/png/cambridge_osmnx_nodes.png" width="460" height="460">